earthnet2021/earthnet-model-intercomparison-suite/docs/_pages/en21x/data.md

 ## Folder structure

-After downloading EarthNet2021x to your `data_dir`, you will have the following folder structure:
+After downloading GreenEarthNet to your `data_dir`, you will have the following folder structure:
 ```
 data_dir
 ├── train   			# training set